adriankast/nextjs-homepage/README.md

 ## About

-TODO: add about website information

 - The favicons were generated with [RealFaviconGenerator](https://realfavicongenerator.net/)

 ## TODOs

+- add about website information to Readme
 - Publish?
 - automate github publish
-- favicon
 - logo
 - automate unzipping etc. of blog posts
 - Inspect image width optimization & fix image resizing for cover-images